AdobeDocs/livefyre.es-ES/help/using/c-about-apps/c-media-wall-app/c-media-wall-app.md

 ---
-description: Crear paredes de medios con imágenes, chat, vídeo y otro contenido de flujo continuo.
+description: Create Media Walls with images, chat, video, and other streaming content.
-seo-description: Crear paredes de medios con imágenes, chat, vídeo y otro contenido de flujo continuo.
+seo-description: Create Media Walls with images, chat, video, and other streaming content.
-seo-title: Muro de medios
+seo-title: Media Wall
 solution: Experience Manager
-title: Muro de medios
+title: Media Wall
-uuid: 54 f 4 fb 0 b-e 427-4 b 73-bb 96-31325805 b 081
+uuid: 54f4fb0b-e427-4b73-bb96-31325805b081
 translation-type: tm+mt
 source-git-commit: 67aeb3de964473b326c88c3a3f81ff48a6a12652

 ---

-# Muro de medios{#media-wall}
+# Media Wall{#media-wall}

-Crear paredes de medios con imágenes, chat, vídeo y otro contenido de flujo continuo.
+Create Media Walls with images, chat, video, and other streaming content.

-El muro de medios es una aplicación creada en el SDK de JavaScript de Livefyre que transmite imágenes en directo y otro contenido, sumado desde Instagram, Twitter, Dell y otras redes sociales, en un muro social en tiempo real, visualizando toda la actividad que rodea a un evento.
-Incluso los que siguen el evento se sienten como si estuvieran allí.
-Puede mostrar aplicaciones de muro de medios en pantallas grandes en eventos en directo, o agregarlas a su sitio web para asegurarse de que el sitio es el destino de la cobertura de eventos.
-Esto aumenta la participación durante los eventos, como conciertos, conferencias, lanzamientos de productos, paquetes de premios, eventos deportivos y más.
+Media Wall is an App built on the Livefyre JavaScript SDK that streams live images and other content, aggregated from Instagram, Twitter, Vine and other social networks, into a real-time social wall, visualizing all activity surrounding an event.
+Incluso los que siguen el evento remotamente sienten que están ahí.
+You can display Media Wall Apps on large screens at live events, or add them to your website to ensure that your site is the go-to destination for event coverage.
+This increases engagement during events such as concerts, conferences, product releases, awards shows, sporting events and more.

-Utilice Studio para crear aplicaciones de muro de medios, que pueden estar incrustadas en su página web.
-Utilice el SDK de muro de medios para crear más experiencias personalizadas de muro de medios para su audiencia.
+Use Studio to create Media Wall Apps, which may be embedded onto your web page.
+Utilice el SDK de Media Wall para crear experiencias de Media Wall más personalizadas para su audiencia.